Deckham: Transport

 The suburb is crossed by the B1296 Old Durham Road, a commuter road and route of the Great North Road before it was diverted through Low Fell on the route of the A167.
 Journey time by car or bus to Gateshead town centre is approximately 5 minutes, and 10–12 minutes into the centre of Newcastle upon Tyne.

 Deckham is in a "metro corridor" so that it is broadly equidistant from Gateshead Metro station and Gateshead Stadium Metro station.

 Deckham is on a major bus route into Gateshead; and Old Durham Road is a "bus priority route".
-The suburb is served by several bus services, such as the Fab 56 which continues into Sunderland, the Citylink 57 which terminates at Wardley and the CityLink 58.
-It is also part of the Qualyink Q1/Q2 network.
-Services to intu MetroCentre and Chester-le-Street also run through and stop in the area.
-All buses serving Deckham are operated by Go North East under the administration of Nexus.
+The suburb is served by several bus services, such as the Cityrider 56 which continues into Sunderland, the 57 which terminates at Wardley and the East Gateshead Rider 58.
+It is also part of the 51/52 network.
+Services to MetroCentre and Chester-le-Street also run through and stop in the area.
+Buses serving Deckham are operated by Go North East and Gateshead Central Taxis under the administration of Nexus.